mk-fg/reliable-discord-client-irc-daemon/README.rst

 which is unfortunately an issue that either discord api or other clients that I've used seem to have from time to time.

+Or maybe just tracking MESSAGE_ACK events would be enough, if that's a thing.

 Under development and not ready for use yet.